The Appalachian Trail is a brilliant idea that was born from a tragic moment. Nevertheless, the idea became much more

 Interest in the AT was revived after the war by the audacious act of Earl V. Shaffer.
 He pieced together the trail through maps and guesswork to walk its entire distance.
 Shaffer was a veteran of the war, and he said he thru-hiked the AT to walk off the war.

 Another notable milestone in the trail's history happened in 1968 when President Lyndon Johnson signed the National Trails System Act.
 The legislation named the Appalachian Trail the first national scenic trail and placed it under the jurisdiction of the national park system.

 Now with the backing of the federal government, more land was acquired at a much greater pace.
 The last section of the trail was finally secured under permanent ownership in 2014.

 Although the state and federal governments own most of the land, the trail remains the responsibility of the ATC, now called the Appalachian Trail Conservancy, and many local hiking clubs.

 The length of the trail varies slightly from year to year as the footpath gets relocated and improved.
 It is generally said to be just under 2190 miles long.
 The AT runs across 14 states and over many of the tallest mountains in the Appalachian chain.

 Thousands of people attempt to hike all of the AT each year, but only about 25 percent complete it in one year.

 There is no official way to hike the AT.
 Hikers may start at one end or the other.
 They may also choose to start their hike from one location, then after they reach an end, "flip flop" back to their starting point and hike in the opposite direction.

 A series of simple shelters have been constructed along the trail for hikers to stop for the night.
 Most shelters are made of a wooden platform with three sides and a slanted roof.
-Most provide enough room for six to 12 hikers to have a dry space for sleeping.
+They usually provide enough room for six to 12 hikers to have a dry space for sleeping.
 Shelters are often located near a spring or other water source, and they may have a privy and cables for hanging food away from bears and other forest animals.